 At any time, an associate could suffer a life-altering injury and be left unable to work.
 Home Depot sales associates have even been killed on the job and death benefits have been sought by family.

 Our record of winning accident cases in Georgia speaks for itself:

 Contact an experienced Georgia workers’ compensation attorney

 Whether you work for Home Depot or another big-box store in Georgia, it’s important you understand your rights if you get injured on the job.
-Seek out a knowledgeable Atlanta attorney at Gerber & Holder Attorneys At Law.
+Seek out a knowledgeable Atlanta attorney at Gerber & Holder Workers’ Compensation Attorneys.
 We will review your case, explore your best options, and ultimately do what’s right for you and your family.
 No one knows the workers’ compensation laws in Georgia better than attorneys Ben Gerber, Tom Holder and their team of legal experts.

 Don’t delay any longer.